Stuart Sapphires and Various Royal British Sapphire

 History of Stuart Sapphire

-Although its early history is not well documented, it is likely to have been owned by Charles 2nd, and when James 7th and 2nd fled to France during the Great Revolution in England in December 1688, was most likely one of his jewels.
+This gemstone is one of the many glistening jewels that are set into the Imperial State Crown of Britain.
+It has a fascinatingly complicated past and is one of the regal gemstones of the crown.
+Although its early history is not well documented, it is likely to have been owned by Charles 2nd, but when James VII and II fled to France during the Great Revolution in England in December 1688, he fled with it.
+And so it was most likely one of his jewels.

 He passed it on to his son, James Stuart, also known as the "Old Pretender," who then gave it to his youngest son, Henry Benedict, later recognized as Cardinal York.
-George 3rd purchased the sapphire from the cardinal, who was the last remaining descendant of James 7th and 2nd.
+George 3rd purchased the sapphire from the cardinal, who was the last remaining descendant of James VII and II.
 In the year 1807, George 3rd brought it back to England from Italy.

 Consume additional information:- 5 Celebrities who Wear Blue Sapphire

-• Imperial State Crown It is a spectacular state crown of Her Majesty the Queen, worn during every state opening of parliament, curated with two massive, gleaming sapphires.
+• Imperial State Crown - It is a spectacular state crown of Her Majesty, the Queen, worn during every state opening of parliament, curated with two massive, gleaming sapphires among other colored gemstones.

 Keep seeking additional insights:- World Of Famous Faceted Blue Sapphires